 Fast fashion sucks.
 It hurts the environment, animals and people.
-The fashion industry is the second most water-intensive industry on earth.
-Burning left over stock is not a cruel exception.
-It's the norm.
+The fashion industry is using up a lot of water, creates a lot of waste and has a terrible, terrible carbon footprint.
+Many companies are literally burning their leftover stock.
 The whole industry is kinda shit tbh.

 So we aim to do it differently. 🥁

 Our materials are mostly either organic or recycled.
 What exactly our stuff is made of is mentioned on each product page as well.
 Our organic fabrics are GOTS certified - that’s the main certification for organic textiles.
 To get GOTS certified the textiles have to be sourced and manufactured according to specific ecological and social standards.
 Those are being checked by independent third parties.

 Most items are also OEKO-TEX 100 certified, which doesn't mean a lot though.
 The standard basically just says that the item does not contain chemicals that are harmful for humans.
 Well, if that's not the bare minimum?

 Certifications can be a good start, but are for sure not enough.

 We sample as little as possible when we design our stuff.
 We create digital prototypes.
 This way we save countless sampling rounds and reduce unnecessary waste.

 Did you ever open a package and just throw away half its content?
 Probably yes... but not with us.
 We don’t use gimmicks like hangtags, flyers, fancy zippers or unwanted wrapping paper.

 Our polybags are made from 100% recycled plastic.